Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 1. Taking a Payday Loan

-At first, a payday loan might sound like a convenient way to tide you over until your next paycheck.
-The problem is that payday loans are predatory lending with sky-high interest rates.
+This type of loan seems like a quick fix, but it almost always costs far more money.
+Payday loans are predatory, with sky-high interest rates.
 Lenders typically charge $10 to $30 for every $100 you borrow, according to the Federal Trade Commission (FTC), and the usual term is just two weeks.
-You could end up paying what amounts to an annual interest rate of 400% or more.
-Payday loan rates have been known to surpass 1,000%.

 What to do instead